Connect with others who understand.

 Monoclonal antibodies, also referred to as biologics, are human-made antibodies designed to fight disease.
 BiTEs are a new form of medication known as bispecific antibodies.

-Our immune systems make antibodies — which are Y-shaped proteins — that attach or bind to a unique molecule of the pathogen called an antigen.
-The antibodies act as flags for specialized immune cells — known as T cells or T lymphocytes — to recognize and destroy the infected cells.
+The immune system makes antibodies, which are Y-shaped proteins that attach or bind to a unique molecule of the pathogen called an antigen.
+Antibodies act as flags for specialized immune cells — known as T cells or T lymphocytes — to recognize and destroy the infected cells or cancer cells.

-The prefix “bi” means “two” — and as the term “bispecific”suggests, bispecific T-cell engagers are monoclonal antibodies designed to bind to two different proteins.
-The first is always CD3, which is found on the outside of T cells.
-The second protein is found specifically on the outside of myeloma cells.
+The prefix “bi” means “two” — and as the term “bispecific” suggests, bispecific T-cell engagers are monoclonal antibodies that can bind to two different proteins.
+The first is always CD3, which is found on the outside of T cells and plays a key role in T-cell activation.
+The second protein is on the outside of myeloma cells.

 BiTEs act like bridges that connect your immune system and malignant cells.
 They make it easier for your immune system to destroy your cancer.
 Scientists are also studying BiTEs as a treatment for other blood cancers like lymphoma and leukemia.

-2. BiTEs May Be an Option After Other Treatments Have Failed
+2. BiTEs May Be an Option if Other Treatments Don’t Work

 • Immunomodulatory drugs like lenalidomide (Revlimid) and pomalidomide (Pomalyst)

-• Proteasome inhibitors like bortezomib (Velcade) and carfilzomib (Kyprolis)
+• Proteasome inhibitors like bortezomib (Boruzu and Velcade) and carfilzomib (Kyprolis)

 • Immunotherapies such as daratumumab (Darzalex) and elotuzumab (Empliciti)

-• Chimeric antigen receptor T-cell therapy (or CAR T-cell therapy)
+• Chimeric antigen receptor T-cell therapy (CAR T-cell therapy)

 These drugs may be given alone, as single agents, or in combination regimens.

-4. BiTEs Are Given by Infusion or Injection
+4. BiTEs Are Given by Injection Under the Skin

 • Fever